 Introduces students to chemical and physical approaches to biological problems through critical evaluation of the original literature.
 Students analyze scientific papers on a wide range of topics in the fields of biochemistry and biophysics.

 Discussion focuses on understanding of the scientific motivation for and experimental design of the studies.
-Particular emphasis is
+Particular emphasis is placed on making an independent determination of whether the author's conclusions are well justified by the experimental results.
+Usually offered every vear.

-Mr. Gelles
+Mr. Petsko